Book Appointment Now

 Benefits of Balancing Autonomy and Beneficence

-Successfully balancing patient autonomy with beneficence leads to several positive outcomes in healthcare:
+Successfully balancing patient autonomy with beneficence leads to several positive outcomes in nursing:

 - Strengthened Patient-Provider Relationships: Respecting patient choices fosters trust and collaboration, as patients feel their values and beliefs are honored.